Professor David Hendy explains how cramped conditions led to a brutal massacre of cats.

-In the eighteenth century, Edinburgh was one of most overcrowded cities in Europe.
+In the 18th century, Edinburgh was one of most overcrowded cities in Europe.
 Narrow alleys or 'wynds' separated looming tenement buildings, each housing multiple families.
 Individuals of very different classes and ways of life had to rub along in cramped conditions.

-A Rockethouse production for BBC Radio 4.
+A Rockethouse production for BBC Radio 4 first broadcast in 2013.